Google Fiber's secret weapon in its gigabit comeback has failed

 The Google Fiber team indicated that it didn't have any plans to continue operations in Louisville, because it would have to rebuild its entire Louisville network from scratch to bring it up to the same standard of service of its other gigabit cities.

-When Google Fiber notifies its Louisville customers Thursday that their service will be shutting down in a couple of months, it'll let them know they won't be billed for the final two months of service.
-Though that's a decent gesture, it could be little consolation to consumers who were thrilled to get the upgrade to an internet connection that features both upload and download speeds that can reach up to 1 gigabit per second -- far faster and more consistent than the cable and DSL connections most users will have to go back to.
+In notifying its Louisville customers of the shutdown, Google FIber is also letting them know they won't be billed for the final two months of service.
+That could be of little consolation to consumers who were thrilled to get the upgrade to an internet connection that features both upload and download speeds that can reach up to 1 gigabit per second -- far faster and more consistent than the cable and DSL connections most users will have to go back to.

 When Google Fiber goes into a city, it usually spurs competition from other internet providers to increase their connection speeds and provide better customer service.
 That's been the case in Louisville, where AT&T and Spectrum have stepped up and offered their own forms of gigabit service, though AT&T charges more for its version and Spectrum's service features much lower upload speeds.

 With nanotrenching off the table for Google Fiber, it's going to have to play the long game more like a traditional telecom provider.
-Companies like AT&T take a much slower, more measured approach in rolling out new networks.
-However, AT&T thinks of fiber as an investment with a 100-year return.
+Companies like AT&T take a much slower, more measured approach in rolling out new networks, and AT&T thinks of fiber as an investment with a 100-year return.

 Read more